jocmp/mercury-extract/README.md

 Extract just the content from a web page.

-Extract is a wrapper to turn the [Mercury Parser](https://github.com/postlight/parser) into a web service.
+Extract is a wrapper to turn the [Mercury Parser](https://github.com/jocmp/mercury-parser) into a web service.

 ## Why?

-Mercury already offers an [API component](https://github.com/postlight/parser-api), meant to be deployed to AWS Lambda.
+Postlight used to offer a [API component](https://github.com/postlight/parser-api), meant to be deployed to AWS Lambda.
 There are a few reasons why this exists as an alternative.

 1. Deploy elsewhere.
 Extract is a vanilla Node.js app, that is meant to run in a VM, and has no platform specific dependencies.

-2. Built-in authorization system.
+1. Built-in authorization system.

-3. Performance.
-In my experience, running it on a VM has been faster than the lambda version.
+1. Performance.
+Running it on a VM can be faster than the lambda version.

 Here's a graph where you can see a decrease in average response time around the `17.
 Feb` mark.
 This is when Feedbin switched from the lambda hosted version, to extract running on a VPS.